laravel/docs/requests.md

 #### Attaching A New Cookie To A Response

-The `cookie` helper serves as a simple factory for generating new `Cookie` instances.
+The `cookie` helper serves as a simple factory for generating new `Symfony\Component\HttpFoundation\Cookie` instances.
 The cookies may be attached to a `Response` instance using the `withCookie` method:

 	$response = new Illuminate\Http\Response('Hello World');